QSDQSB/qsdqsb.github.io/_pages/about.md

 - 🔬24' Maths&Stats at Ox
 - 🦃From [The Queen's College](https://www.queens.ox.ac.uk), whose logo consists of three turkeys
 - [☕️](https://qsdqsb.github.io/posts/2022/03/coffee-counter)Americano addict
-- ⬆️You might trigger something if you try to click the coffee emoji.
+  - ⬆️Might trigger something if you try to click the coffee emoji
 - 📷Photography rookie
 - 🎸Amateur music composer
   - 🎹This guy really used to know piano, but not anymore